DRef Manual

 .. debugger invoked on LOCATE-ERROR:

 ..
-Could not locate *MY-VAR* VARIABLE.
+Could not locate JUNK VARIABLE.

-(docstring (xref '*my-var* 'variable))
+(docstring (dref '*my-var* 'variable))

 => "This is my var."

-PAX makes pax:document
+pax:document

-extensible through
+extensible through pax:document-object*

 Finally, existing definitions can be queried with definitions